 ● What fees and commissions do they charge?

-● Which investment options do they offer?
+● Which investment options does the brokerage account offer?

 ● What trading technologies and other tools do they leverage?